ThingSet/thingset.github.io/docs/2a_general.md

 Factory calibration data objects are only accessible for the manufacturer after authentication.

 Excecutable data means that they trigger a function call in the device firmware.
-Child objects of the executable object can be used to define parameters that can be passed to the function.
+Child objects of the executable object can be used internally to define parameters that can be passed to the function.

 Data object IDs are stored as unsigned integers.
 The firmware developer should assign the lowest IDs to the most used data objects, as they consume less bytes during transfer (see CBOR representation of unsigned integers).